mcban34/mcban34/README.md

 </h1>

 <p>
 I am a passionate and eager to learn developer.
 I am constantly trying to improve myself by educating myself with new technologies.
-I continue to develop projects by playing an active role in Front-End and UI.
-I am currently working as a front-end web developer at Neos Software Company and also giving trainings.
+I continue to develop projects by taking an active role in Front-End and UI.
 </p>

 <p>Ask me about anything</p>